Skip to content

 Any cloud storage worth its salt will let you back up your files to the cloud, sync them across devices, and share them with other people.
 But that also means it's hard to determine which one is best for your needs: in this case, Google Drive or Dropbox?

-• Google Drive gives you more storage space for free, but it's shared with email
+• Google Drive gives you more storage space for free and cheaper paid plans

 • Dropbox syncs faster and smarter